Indie-electro trio Twist Helix release their vibrant debut album Ouseburn, out now via Paul Black Music.

 As a result of Spain’s economic crisis, front woman Bea Garcia moved to Newcastle where it quickly became her adopted home.
 Having met James Walker (drums) shortly after moving to the city, the pair became Twist Helix and started performing in Newcastle’s underground scene.
 Completing the line-up is bassist Matthew ‘Baz’ Baron, a recent addition injecting a frenetic energy honed with north-east punk stalwarts Casual Threats.
 Since then, the groups intelligent, narrative driven synth-pop and relentless DIY work ethic has seen the band support fellow innovative electronic artists such as Avec Sans, Samaris, Soccer96 and Kate Jackson & The Wrong Moves.
 Now signed to Madrid-based record label Paul Back Music, Twist Helix hope to make 2018 their year and plan to captivate their listeners further with their unique blend of euphoric alt-pop.

-Ouseburn is out on 5th October 2018 via Paul Black Music.
+Ouseburn is out now via Paul Black Music.